Have More Budgeting Fails Than Successes? Try Budgeting by Paycheck

-But hidden in the positive news from this survey was a revealing fact.
-Of the people surveyed who didn’t budget, 34% said it was because they struggled financially and were living paycheck to paycheck.
+But hidden in the positive news from this survey was a revealing fact: 50% of respondents said they were living paycheck to paycheck.

 As Love discovered after her own failures, budgeting isn’t a one-size-fits-all approach.
 And for those who are struggling financially, it may help to combine key elements of several budgeting methods to finally find success.

 Love combined elements of calendar budgeting, paycheck budgeting and the cash envelope system into what she calls the budget-by-paycheck method.
 It’s a custom approach that can work where other budgets have failed.

 There are five basic steps to budgeting by paycheck using this method.

 1. Track Your Expenses

 Before you can plan out how you’ll spend your money, you need to be aware of where it’s going, Love advises.
 So first, track your spending.

 Take a month or two writing down every time you spend money so you have a better idea of where your dollars go.
 Alternatively, you can use bank statements, credit card bills and old receipts to retroactively take inventory of your spending habits.

 If you’re spending too much, you have two choices: cut expenses or make more money.